gardener/gardener/docs/proposals/20-ha-control-planes.md

 <img src="assets/activepassive-option1.png">

 `Primary etcd` will periodically take a snapshot (full and delta) and will push these snapshots to the backup-bucket. `Hot-Standy etcd` instances will periodically query the backup-bucket and sync its database accordingly.
-If a new full snapshot is available which has a higher revision number than what is available in its local etcd database then it will restore from a full snapshot.
+If a new full snapshot is available which has a higher revision number than what is available in its local etcd database, then it will restore from a full snapshot.
 It will additionally check if there are delta snapshots having a higher revision number.
-If that is the case then it will apply the delta snapshots directly to its local etcd database.
+If that is the case, then it will apply the delta snapshots directly to its local etcd database.
-> NOTE: There is no need to run an embedded etcd to apply delta snapshots.
+> **Note:** There is no need to run an embedded etcd to apply delta snapshots.

-For the sake of illustration only assume that there are two etcd pods `etcd-0` and `etcd-1` with corresponding labels which uniquely identify each pod.
+For the sake of illustration only, assume that there are two etcd pods `etcd-0` and `etcd-1` with corresponding labels which uniquely identify each pod.
 Assume that `etcd-0` is the current `primary/active` etcd instance.

 `etcd-druid` will take an additional responsibility to monitor the health of `etcd-0` and `etcd-1`.
-When it detects that the `etcd-0` is no longer healthy it will patch the `etcd` service to point to the `etcd-1` pod by updating the label/selector so that it becomes the `primary` etcd.
+When it detects that the `etcd-0` is no longer healthy, it will patch the `etcd` service to point to the `etcd-1` pod by updating the label/selector so that it becomes the `primary` etcd.
 It will then restart `etc-0` pod and henceforth that will serve as a `hot-standby`.

 **Pros**
 * There is no leader election, no quorum related issues to be handled.
 It is simpler to setup and manage.